 - Turn RIGHT (South) onto SR-89. (travel about 12 miles)

 - Continue about 12 miles S on Hwy 89 and turn left on Doty Rd.
+(Doty Rd. is a loop road, skip the 1st exit)

 Scenic Route (through Lassen Wilderness area – Recommended if you are not flying the day you drive up and or have an extra hour – BEAUTIFUL)